Biography of Ivor Novello

 1934: “Autumn Crocus” (as Andreas Steiner).

 Never married as homosexual.
 (Homosexuality was illegal in England and Wales until 1967).
 He was the lover of the British actor Bobbie Andrews for over 35 years.

 Site of Grave:

-Funeral at Golders Green Crematorium.
-His ashes are buried beneath a lilac tree which has a plaque inscribed “Ivor Novello 6th March 1951 ‘Till you are home once more’.
+His funeral was held at Golders Green Crematorium.
+His ashes are buried beneath a lilac tree which has a plaque inscribed “Ivor Novello, 6th March 1951, ‘Till you are home once more’.
 There is also a memorial plaque in the Crypt of St. Paul’s Cathedral, London.

 Places of Interest: